 A growing list of primary publications, which was inaugurated with the first and only book in a now discontinued Peirce Project-sponsored series at Indiana University Press (“Selections of the Writings of Charles S. Peirce”) and of its inaugural book, Matthew Moore’s edition of Peirce’s selected writings in the Philosophy of Mathematics—other books are in the works and will be announced when they are on the verge of publication.

 A slide show titled “1914-2014: One Hundred Years of Editing and Publishing Peirce,” prepared for and presented at the 2014 Peirce Centennial Congress in Lowell, MA.
 It is followed by supplementary biographical notices.

-A section called “Archives,” currently holding a unique document related to Peirce’s afterlife and two slideshows regarding Peirce’s phaneroscopy and Peirce’s conception of fundamentality.
+A section called “Presentations,” currently holding a document related to Peirce’s afterlife and two slideshows regarding Peirce’s phaneroscopy and Peirce’s conception of fundamentality.

 A place where past Peirce Project newsletters are made available.
 We do not plan to resume production of a newsletter for lack of time and resources.
 The present website will compensate for it in dynamic ways that will be implemented in 2016.

 A place for what used to be a significant section of the newsletters, “Book Notices.”
 Books and dissertations sent to us by the Peirce scholarship will be noticed in that section, in addition to the archive of past notices.
 Works received are added to the Max Fisch Library of the Institute for American Thought, and are made available for consultation and reading to all library users, especially the many visiting national and international scholars.